shieldgenerator7/Ersatzica/Awoomoons Story/Awoomoon's Story.md

 Huripka stopped howling.
 She looked down at it.
 "Wow, that… actually feels better."

-Awsoodoo then kissed her hand and patted it gently.
-He looked into her eyes.
+Awsoodoo then leaned down as if to kiss her hand, and rubbed the side of his face against her paw.
+Patting it gently, he looked into her eyes.

 In the distance, peacock sounds came closer.